-Kristy still has on her wrinkled up expression.
+Kristy still had on her wrinkled-up expression.
 Yes, the confused look.

-At that time, Joyce steps out into the night and witnesses the two staring at each other.
+At that time, Joyce stepped out into the night and witnessed the two staring at each other.

 “Working up your charm already, James ge?”
-Joyce teases him.
+Joyce teased him.

-Joyce’s smile returns to its normal, harmless state.
+Joyce’s smile returned to its normal, harmless state.
 “You’re back.”

-“Good night,” James utters before turning back to his house.
+“Good night,” James uttered before turning back to his house.

-“Good night,” Joyce repeats, turning her attention on Kristy.
+“Good night,” Joyce repeated, turning her attention to Kristy.

-Kristy smiles and follows Joyce down the path.
+Kristy smiled and followed Joyce down the path.

-If only Jacky knows.
-James’ acting has surpassed another level.
+If only Jacky knew.
+James’ acting had surpassed another level.

-The last week of November comes forth as the days continue to speed by.
-Jacky is still oblivious to James’ plan.
-However, he doesn’t seem as anxious about the situation as before.
-His new job becomes his motivation while he lets his parents do the consoling bit.
-Contrary to their preplanned departure after two weeks, their parents are staying with them for the rest of the year.
-It seems like the Chu family are taking things more seriously this time around.
-Or perhaps it is because it’s one of those rare times that Jacky’s around at this time of the year.
-Jacky’s only concern – aside from his work – is Joyce.
-Yes, she has reassured them once too many times that she’s all right.
-But somehow Jacky’s not convinced.
-He continues to pull her into senseless activities after work.
-Dragging her along with them during gatherings at the Zeng resident or the Chu resident.
-Or just a normal hangout between the two of them – like they do at times when they both were still single.
-Healing is a long process.
-Or that’s what he likes to believe.
-He knows Joyce is not the type to severe all ties with a guy so fast.
-What if she says that she has given up on Gino?
-It seems too soon.
-Even if she knows him several months but it has allowed her to make the decision of ending her long time occupation and striving for the future.
+The last week of November came forth as the days continued to speed by.
+Jacky was still oblivious to James’ plan.
+However, he didn’t seem as anxious about the situation as before.
+His new job became his motivation while he let his parents do the consoling bit.
+Contrary to their preplanned departure after two weeks, their parents were staying with them for the rest of the year.
+It seemed like the Chu family was taking things more seriously this time around.
+Or perhaps it was because it was one of those rare times that Jacky was around at this time of the year.
+Jacky’s only concern—aside from his work—was Joyce.
+Yes, she had reassured them once too many times that she was all right.
+But somehow Jacky was not convinced.
+He continued to pull her into senseless activities after work.
+Dragging her along with them during gatherings at the Tseng resident or the Chu resident.
+Or just a normal hangout between the two of them—like how they did at times when they both were still single.
+Healing was a long process.
+Or that was what he liked to believe.
+He knew Joyce was not the type to sever all ties with a guy so fast.
+What if she said that she had given up on Gino?
+It seemed too soon.
+Even if she knew him for several months but it had allowed her to make the decision of ending her long-time occupation and striving for the future.
 It must be something.
-The more Jacky doesn’t believe her when she tells him she’s over Gino.
-He doesn’t want her to suffer alone.
-They’re best friends.
-That’s what best friends do for each other – they stick around, not leave so much space until the point that they could no longer find each other or trust each other enough to share – even if it’s the most random story.
+The more Jacky didn’t believe her when she told him she was over Gino.
+He didn’t want her to suffer alone.
+They were best friends.
+That was what best friends did for one another—they stuck around, not leave so much space until the point that they could no longer find each other or trust each other enough to share—even if it was the most random story.

-One day during the second week of December, Jacky arrives at the flower shop to find Kenny alone in the break room.
-He has given the shop a quick scan before entering the break room since he doesn’t want anyone luring around after business hours.
-He has made sure the door’s locked also.
+One day during the second week of December, Jacky arrived at the flower shop to find Kenny alone in the break room.
+He had given the shop a quick scan before entering the break room since he didn’t want anyone luring around after business hours.
+He had made sure the door was locked also.

 “What’s with the box?”
-Kenny asks as soon as he sees Jacky.
+Kenny asked as soon as he saw Jacky.

-“Old mails,” Jacky replies, tapping on the box and setting it down at the table.
+“Old mail,” Jacky replied, tapping on the box and setting it down at the table.

-Kenny walks over to him at that time – with a cup of coffee in his hand.
+Kenny walked over to him at that time—with a cup of coffee in his hand.
 “Want some?”

-Jacky shakes his head.
+Jacky shook his head.
 “I thought you have to work.
 What are you doing over here?”

 “I switch shifts with one of my friends.”

-Kenny sits down across the table from Jacky, his hand reaching for the box.
+Kenny sat down across the table from Jacky, his hand reaching for the box.
 “What’s with all the letters?
 From work?”